iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 ## Installing GoShimmer From Source

-First, `update` and upgrade the packages on your system
+First, `update` and upgrade the packages on your system.

 ```bash
 apt update && apt dist-upgrade -y